Save Big on Cyber Monday! Up to 40% Off

 How it works

 dbForge Data Generator for SQL Server is a visual data generation tool that enables you to populate SQL databases with random test data quickly and easily.
 First, you select the database you want to populate with data and set up data generation options.
 Next, you select tables and columns to be populated.
 The tool analyzes the column name, its data type, and properties, and automatically assigns the appropriate data generator.
 In the case of relationships between tables, dbForge Data Generator can preserve data integrity and consistency of your databases.
-Once done, you can start working with test data, for example, use it for load testing or export a sql file to a csv file.
+Once done, you can start working with test data, for example, use it for load testing or export an SQL file to a CSV file.

 Random function in SQL Server

-The RANDOM function generates a random decimal number from 0 (inclusive) through 1 (exclusive) or within the specified range.
+The RAND function generates a random decimal number from 0 (inclusive) through 1 (exclusive) or within the specified range.
 The syntax of the SQL random function is as follows: RAND([seed]) where seed is an optional parameter that refers to the tinyint, smallint, or int data type.
 If you do not specify a seed value, SQL Server generates a random number.
 When specified, the function returns the same sequence of random numbers within the session.
 If you want to receive a different value, you should use either different sessions or different seed values.

 SQL RAND() example